-Outsourcing means the transfer of the conduct of processes to another service provider other than the Member in Public Practice engaged by the Client.
-It generally occurs when an entity engages a party on a continuing basis to perform on the entity's behalf, a business activity that is, has been, or could be performed by that entity.
+Outsourcing means an activity where an entity engages a party, on a continuing basis, to perform a business activity that is being, has been, or could be performed by that entity.
 Processes may include the remote hosting of business systems by the service provider.
-Outsourcing can be from a Client to a Member in Public Practice or from a Member to another service provider.
-SC13,SC15,SC16, SC18,SC23-26,SC28,SC30-32
+Outsourcing can be from a Client to a Member in Public Practice or from a Member in Public Practice to another service provider to assist with the delivery of a Professional Service to a Client.